ShahShaily/Secret-Sniffer-Pro/README.md

    Click the 'Browse' button to select your target project folder.
    Click 'Start Monitor' to begin the security audit.
    The tool will run in the background.
 If a secret is saved in any file, you will hear a Beep Alert instantly!
-   **Why SEC-SNIFFER PRO?**
-*  Real-time Feedback: Unlike traditional scanners that run once, this tool monitors your work as you code.
-*  Developer Friendly: Designed to be lightweight and easy to use without complex command-line arguments.
-*  Detailed Audits: Provides exact line numbers and file paths in professional HTML reports.

     **Disclaimer**
 *  This project is intended for educational purposes and authorized security auditing only.
 Always obtain explicit permission before scanning third-party repositories.